-Maximum Capacity 4 Students
+Capacity: 4~6 Students

-Prerequisites: Native English-speaker or TOEFL score of 600 PBT/100 iBT, or equivalent.
+Prerequisites: Native English-speaker or TOEFL iBT score of 100, or equivalent.

 Students interested in registering for this programme should contact Claudia Ishikawa at k46189a@cc.nagoya-u.ac.jp or in ECIS Rm.
-205 by Wednesday, April 17.
-Admission to the course is on a first-come-first-served basis.
+205 by Wednesday, April 16.
+Admission to the course is generally on a first-come-first-served basis.

-This course involves teaching English to, and developing a rapport with approximately twenty elementary school-aged children (aged six to twelve) at Nagoya University's childcare centre, "Poppins-After-School".
+This course involves teaching English to, and developing a rapport with approximately twenty elementary school-aged children (aged six to twelve) at Nagoya University's childcare centre,

+"Poppins-After-School".
 Students will be required to devise an English-language curriculum (which may include the teaching of basic theme-oriented vocabulary using visual aids; playing educational games and simple sports, etc.), and then, in accordance with the curriculum, teach the pupils rudimentary-level English.
 Those students, who at the end of the semester submit a report describing their teaching practice experience, will receive 2 credits.

-A brief orientation will be held for participants at 16:30 on Wednesday, April 24, and a site-visit to Poppins-After-School will be arranged before the teaching sessions commence.
+A brief orientation will be held for participants at 16:30 on Wednesday, April 23, and a site-visit to Poppins-After-School will be arranged before the teaching sessions commence.

-- 1. English-Language Lesson Plan: 20% (2 sides A4-sized paper + Poppins prescribed lesson plan form; submission deadline: Wednesday, May 8, 2013.) - 2.
-Final Report: 80% (4~6 sides of A4-sized paper; submission deadline: Wednesday, July 17, 2013.)
+- 1. English-Language Lesson Plan: 20% (2 sides A4-sized paper + Poppins prescribed lesson plan form; submission deadline: Friday, May 9, 2014.) - 2.
+Final Report: 80% (4~6 sides of A4-sized paper; submission deadline: Wednesday, July 16, 2014.)